MIRU-Committee/miru2024/content/presentation/interactive.en.md

 # Time slot

 - One of August 7, 8, or 9 (during the interactive session).
-- You may leave your poster in place for the three days of the conference.
+- You cannot leave your poster up except on the day of your presentation.
 Please be sure to affix your poster before your presentation time.
 After your presentation, please remove it by yourself and take it home.
-- You cannot leave your poster up except on the day of your presentation.

 # Size of Poster Panel